Clorith/support-forums/README.md

 - `npm install` - Used to run `wp-env`, your local development environment.
 - `npm run create` - This will set up the local environment, and install needed starter content.

+The global header and footer for WordPress.org needs to be built separately within the environment:
+- Navigate to `public_html/wpo-content/mu-plugins/wporg-mu-plugins/`.
+- Run `npm install` to install the local build tools for this plugin.
+- Run `npm run build` to build the global header and footer.

-The `wporg-support` theme has its own build steps, found in the `public_html/wp-content/themes/wporg-support` folder, and should be run from there.
+The support theme, `wporg-support`, has its own build steps, found in the `public_html/wp-content/themes/wporg-support` folder, and should be run from there.

 ### Starting the environment
 After setting up your environment for the first time, you are ready to use it at `http://localhost:8888`.

 For subsequent runs, you can just use `npm run wp-env start` to start the environment.

-The username and password for the default user are:
+By default, a handful of different profiles are created, they will all have the password set to `password`, but you can easily log in as the administrative user, and use the bundled User Switching plugin to swap between users in testing.
+The available users, and their roles are as follows:
-- Username: `admin`
+- `admin` - The network administrator of the local environment.
-- Password: `password`
+- `pluginauthor` - A plugin author forum account.
+- `plugincontributor` - A plugin contributor forum account.
+- `pluginsupport` - A plugin support representative forum account.
+- `themeauthor` - A theme author forum account.
+- `visitor` - A regular site visitor/user account.

 ### Stopping the environment
 Run `npm run wp-env stop` to stop the environment without deleting your data.

-### Removing the environemnt
+### Removing the environment
 Run `npm run wp-env destroy` to remove the environment and all data.